bahagh/MiniProjetBooks/README.md

 ## Info

 - this project was developed with .net 8.0

+You can choose to from VSStudio or using shell :
-## 1/ Fast Run Using Bash Commands:
+## 1/ Fast Run Using shell:
+open cmd or powershell and :
 ### Create a new folder to host this project and getting into it
 ```bash
  mkdir Baha_assignment